JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/visualizing.md

 plot_billiard(bt, xmin, ymin, xmax, ymax) plot_billiard(bt, xt::Vector{Float64}, yt::Vector{Float64})
 ```
-The last one conveniently plots the combo of particle-trajectory and periodic-billiard
+The last one conveniently plots the combo of particle-trajectory and
-taking care of all the details internally.
+periodic-billiard taking care of all the details internally.
+Give the keyword
+`plot_orbit = false` if you do not want to plot the orbit defined by `(xt, yt)`.

 For example, the following code
 ```julia